moingshaikh/100-days-of-code/log.md

 - Explored two Certificate Authority (CA): Let's Encrypt and CloudFare.

 **Thoughts**: Great to start practically learning Python modules and about SSL issuing authority (CA) and tools such as Certbot.

+### Day 6: 06 January, 2021
+**Today's Progress**: Learned about Hardware architecture, variables, expression, and satements in Python.

+**Thoughts**: Slowly but steadily getting started with the Python language.